First Direct Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on First Direct’s changes.
-Notwithstanding that utilising the tool is not a condition for acceptance on the First Direct panel, demonstrating you can stay up to date with First Direct’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.
+This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on First Direct’s changes.
+Notwithstanding that using the software is not a condition for acceptance on the First Direct panel, demonstrating you can stay up to date with First Direct’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by First Direct

-Lenders frequently change their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from First Direct are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes